superapple8x/match-profile/must_read/developer_instructions.md

     - List of confirmed completed work items
     - Associated files/changes
     - Technical validation steps performed
+    - What files were created and edited
+      - The reason behind the edit or creation
     - Peer review status (if applicable)

 ## 3. Best Practices (DOs)